 - Your project has significant scalability potential.

 - You are interested in building long-lasting relationships with the QA vendor.

 Dedicated team model at a1qa

-Vitaly Prus, a1qa Head of the Agile Testing Department, knows how to set up and maintain successful DTMs for both large corporations and startups.
+Vitaly Prus, a1qa Head of testing department with extensive experience in managing Agile/SAFe teams, knows how to set up and maintain successful DTMs for both large corporations and startups.